Azure-Samples/azure-sql-db-openai/README.md

 The script `05-find-similar-articles.sql` uses the created stored procedure and the process explained above to find similar articles to the provided text.

-## Encapsulating logic to do similarity saerch
+## Encapsulating logic to do similarity search

 To make it even easier to use, the script `06-sample-function.sql` shows a sample function that can be used to find similar articles by just providing the text, as demonstrated in script `07-sample-function-usage` with the following example: